 No online bookmaker or betting exchange should be holding your entire bank at any time.

-Ok... now we've looked at setting up your bank and keeping it secure, let's turn our attention to another aspect of bank management.
+Ok... now we've looked at setting up your bank, let's turn our attention to another aspect of bank management.

 Just £2.74 profit every day for a year adds up to £1,000 so you certainly don't need to go crazy.
 On the other hand, if you stake too much you could hit a bad run and blow your bank, so you definitely need to avoid that!

 I suggest dividing your bank into 100pts and that will set the value of 1 point.

 For example, a bank of £1,000 is 1,000/100 = £10 per point.
 For a £500 bank, 1 point works out to be £5 and for a £5,000 bank it's £50 per point.

 Of course, if the value of 1 point feels too high then you can divide your bank into 150 points, 200 points or even more until you're more comfortable with larger amounts.